TownLake/blog-samrhea-legacy/content/posts/2024/2024-03-15-pt-scales/index.md

 ### Meat Temperature

 Take your preferred temperature in the United States and bump it up by one in Portugal.
 For example, if you like a steak medium, tell your waiter in Portugal that you want medium well.

+### Construction or Repair Timelines

+Take the estimate provided to you, double it, and then add one of the time units in which you received the estimate.
+For example, if you are told "3 weeks" then you can expect to wait 7 weeks (3 x 2, + 1 week).
+If you are told 1 month, you can expect to wait 3 months.
+This also applies to commercial real estate construction and public infrastructure projects like new metro stations.